madhuravius/trader/docs/architecture.md

 > Large amounts of data do *NOT* change and are mainly static during a game period

+There's a few different persistence layers that all go through the DAO (SQLModel/SQLAlchemy-based long-term persistence via SQLite)

+* Data that can't easily be retrieved without huge latency.
+Ex: Must travel to market (minutes/hours) to collect market data, so we cache it in the data layer.
+These models aren't 1:1 necessarily with the backend and storing only what fields are used in application code is prioritized.
+* Internal operations and structure.
+Ex: storing data in queues into persistence to adjust logical behavior of different classed fleet members.
+(Ex: a trader has its upcoming tasks stored in the db, and will execute them in order)
+* Client responses.
+Instead of using the 2 RPS limit, some requests and responses are cached with a TTL (ex: waypoint list).

+`Cache` - from `trader.client.request_cache` - A singleton class that acts as a request cache `DAO` - from `trader.dao.dao` - A singleton class that acts as a datastore for anything needing persistence and caching

 ### Cache Bypasses and Resets

 Issues resolved: